reef-technologies/handbook/README.md

 ### 6.3 Instant messengers

-For business communications, we use Slack and [Zoom](zoom.us).
+For business communications, we use Slack and [Zoom](https://zoom.us).
 You may use them in your browser, but they are usually installed on **the host computer** for convenience.
 Zoom usually doesn't work from an encrypted VM (no audio or video) - perhaps it's possible to perform some extra setup steps to make it work, but it's not worth it.

 #### Slack

-In your company e-mail inbox, you will find a message with an invitation to the Slack team reeftechnologies.slack.com.
+In your company email inbox, you will find a message with an invitation to the Slack team reeftechnologies.slack.com.
 Right after signing in, remember to fill out the phone number field in your account settings.
 Remember to **add your country-specific prefix number**, e.g., Poland uses `+48`.
 It's essential, as our members come from many different countries.
 Also, remember to place your chosen sequence under your picture: "phone -> SMS" or "SMS -> phone".

 Replying with a :+1: reaction is better than writing "ok" (especially when there are many acknowledgers on the channel!) - reactions prevent half of the conversation from being filled with meaningless messages like "ok" / "right" / "I see".
 If you want to quickly acknowledge a Slack message, you can use `ctrl+shift+\, 1, enter`.